harmonydata/harmonydata.github.io/content/en/blog/ideas.md

 **Possible mentors:** Thomas Wood

-**Expected size of the project:** 250 hours
+**Expected size of the project:** 175 hours

 **Difficulty:** medium

+### Integrate with more LLMs

-### Extend Harmony's capabilities by integrating with advanced language models like GPT-3 and GPT-4, enabling more sophisticated natural language processing for improved harmonization
+Extend Harmony's capabilities by integrating with advanced language models like GPT-3 and GPT-4, enabling more sophisticated natural language processing for improved harmonization

 **More information:** [https://github.com/harmonydata/harmony/issues](https://github.com/harmonydata/harmony/issues)